Food Program Details

 - Food Pantry is a "Free Choice Model," meaning you may select a designated number of items from each category.
 This allows households to bring home the items their family will best be able to utilize.

-- The Food Pantry is closed on Thursdays for remote distribution.
+- The Food Pantry is closed on Thursdays for mobile distribution (see below).

-- Neighbors will need to ensure they have an updated Food Pantry Card in 2022.
+- Neighbors will need to ensure they have an updated Food Pantry Card each year.
 You can do that across the street at 2001 Railroad Avenue.

-- If you wish to utilize the drive-through Pantry program in your community of Jarrell, Bartlett or Granger, you would use the drive-through option in lieu of the in-person Food Pantry in Georgetown once a month.
+- If you wish to utilize the drive-through Food Pantry program in your community of Jarrell, Bartlett or Granger, you would use the drive-through option in lieu of the in-person Food Pantry in Georgetown once a month (See below).

 1st Thursday of the month 10:00 a.m.-12:00 p.m. at 508 N. 5th St.